fundcrunch-tech/api-documentation/README.md

 **Free access**

-Publick market data and Indicators streams are avaliable with some limitation like delais or thresholds.
-No exchange accounts or private data streamse are avalebled.
+Public market data and Indicators streams are available with some limitation like delais or thresholds.
+No exchange accounts or private data streams are available.

 **Subscribed Users**

-Subscribed users have data streams without any limitation including private data feedeing and execution functions.
+Subscribed users have data streams without any limitation including private data feeding and execution functions.

 ## Quick start